 Fans may remember Jordan Lee as Jordan Kirkdorffer, the Season 14 contestant on The Voice, who wowed judges with his version of Brett Young‘s “In Case You Didn’t Know.”
-Since then, the Indiana native has been honing his craft, both as a singer and a songwriter, which is evident in his new EP, Who Am I, out on Friday, April 30.
+Since then, the Indiana native has been honing his craft, both as a singer and a songwriter, which is evident in his new EP, Why Do I, out on Friday, April 30.

 “It’s been a long time coming,” Lee tells Everything Nash of his new project.
 “I’ve released two songs, and I’ve always wanted to release a project, but I just never … things happen.
 And so I finally have three songs that just made sense together, and I wrote some of them.
 One of them is an outside song and it’s just like, I listen to them now and I can hear all my influences mixed in, and it just makes me so happy.”

 The songs, “Feel Something,” “Leave Me Lonely” along with the title track, became the core of how Lee wants to introduce himself as an artist, now more than ever.